SatoshiumAI/.github/faq.md

 This file answers common questions about Satoshium, its purpose, and how the ecosystem is being built.

-Satoshium is a long-term public build exploring Bitcoin-aligned intelligence, verifiable systems, and calm infrastructure development.
+Satoshium is a long-term public build exploring Bitcoin-aligned intelligence infrastructure, verifiable systems, and calm infrastructure development.

 ---

 ## 🤖 What is Satoshium?

-Satoshium is a Bitcoin-aligned intelligence ecosystem exploring how verifiable value, transparent rules, and autonomous systems can coexist.
+Satoshium is a Bitcoin-aligned intelligence infrastructure exploring how verifiable value, transparent rules, and autonomous systems can coexist.

 It combines:

 - Bitcoin as a foundation of verifiable value
-- AI-assisted tools and agent concepts
+- AI-assisted tools and experimental system concepts
 - Public education and documentation
 - Modular infrastructure built in the open